-For the Corporate Office, the Committee changed the earnings metric from earnings per share ("EPS") to net income.
+- For the Corporate Office, the Committee changed the earnings metric from earnings per share ("EPS") to net income.
 Although net income and EPS are closely correlated, they differ in that net income is not impacted by the Company's share repurchases.
 The Committee believes that net income is a more appropriate measurement of the Company's annual operating performance.
 This change also enhances the diversification of our performance metrics, since we use EPS for our long-term incentive awards.
-The Committee believes EPS is a more relevant metric for the measurement of long-term performance.

-To better align executives with our Company-wide strategic goals, the Committee modified the calculation of the financial performance factor for business unit executives.
+The Committee believes EPS is a more relevant metric for the measurement of long-term performance. - To better align executives with our Company-wide strategic goals, the Committee modified the calculation of the financial performance factor for business unit executives.
 The factor for business unit executives had previously been based exclusively on their business unit's performance.
-As modified, 40% of their annual bonus is now based on the Company's performance as a whole and 60% on the financial performance of the executive's business unit

-We also changed the way cash flow affects the financial performance factor.
+As modified, 40% of their annual bonus is now based on the Company's performance as a whole and 60% on the financial performance of the executive's business unit. - We also changed the way cash flow affects the financial performance factor.
 Previously, the free cash flow score was multiplied by the earnings score to determine the financial performance factor.
 We now score earnings and free cash flow independently of each other, with earnings weighted at 60% and the ratio of free cash flow to net income at 40%.

-FINANCIAL PERFORMANCE FACTOR (1) Metric (2) Corporate NEOs Business Unit NEOs Corporate Earnings Free Cash Flow to Net Income 60% weight 40% weight 24% weight 16% weight Business Unit(3) Earnings Free Cash Flow to Net Income 36% weight 24% weight
+FINANCIAL PERFORMANCE FACTOR (1) Metric (2) Corporate NEOs Business Unit NEOs Corporate Earnings Free Cash Flow to Net Income 60% weight 40% weight 24% weight 16% weight Business Unit(3) Earnings Free Cash Flow to Net Income - 36% weight 24% weight

 (1) Subject to discretionary adjustments by the Committee.

-(2) Refer to page 46 to see how we calculate earnings and the ratio of free cash flow to net income for our Corporate and business unit executives' annual incentive awards.
-(3) Measurement of business unit financial performance reflects UTC's business unit segment reporting.
-Otis and UTC Climate, Controls & Security ("UTC CCS") each continue to report their financial and operational results as separate segments, which is consistent with how we allocate resources and measure performance of these businesses.
+(2)Refer to page 46 to see how we calculate earnings and the ratio of free cash flow to net income for our Corporate and business unit executives' annual incentive awards.

-Individual Performance Fa
+Individual Performance Factor